doopage/cloudflare-cli/README.md

-    -p  --priority  Set priority when adding a record (MX or SRV) -q  --query     Comma separated filters to use when finding a record -l  --ttl       Set ttl on add or edit (120 - 86400 seconds, or 1 for auto) -h  --help      Display help
+    -p  --priority  Set priority when adding a record (MX or SRV) -q  --query     Comma separated filters to use when finding a record -l  --ttl       Set ttl on add or edit (120 - 86400 seconds, or 1 for auto) -m  --comment   Comment of the DNS record
+        --tags      Tags of DNS record, only commercial Cloudflare account supported it -h  --help      Display help

 COMMANDS: